Understanding du vs df: Measuring Disk Usage Correctly

 Key Points

-Plain sort -n only looks at the leading number, so it'd put 1.2G before 512M.
-Use -h.
+Plain sort -n only looks at the leading number.
+It would place 1.2G before 512M, so use -h.

 The Decisive Difference Between du and df

-Lina: I'm starting to see it... so what exactly is the core difference?
+Lina: I am starting to see it.
+So what exactly is the core difference?

 Comparison Table